bernardojordan/bernardojordan.github.io/README.md

 The dataset used was the REMBRANT dataset.
 This dataset consisted of genetic expression data for patients that had Glioblastoma and their grade.

 ### Methods
 To achieve the goals laid out, Pathway Eigengenes were first created using a package called PathwayPCA.
 These Pathway Eigengenes are representative of a biological pathway.
-The Pathway Eigengenes were then used to create a Bayesian Network that could be used as a predictive model as well as be explored and analyzed for biological significance and relevance.
+The Pathway Eigengenes were then used to create a Bayesian Network that could be used as a predictive model.
+This model was compared to other popular classification models.
+In addition, the Bayesian Network as was explored and analyzed for biological significance and relevance.

 <img src="Images/Method Overview.png" width="470" height="200" />